For Us The Living The Medgar Evers Story

 Evers believed that education was essential for empowering Black Americans and enabling them to achieve their full potential.
 He worked to improve educational opportunities for Black children and to promote literacy and civic engagement.

-To prioritize education and empowerment, it is important to support schools and educational programs in underserved communities and to advocate for policies that promote access to education for all.
+Don't overlook to prioritize education and empowerment, it.
+Practically speaking, it carries more weight than people think.
 This also involves encouraging lifelong learning and providing opportunities for individuals to develop their skills and talents.

 Practice Nonviolent Resistance